Responsible Sourcing

 Global supply chains are very complex – raw materials are often handled by many different companies and travel long distances before reaching their final destination.
 This creates challenges for companies when seeking to boost sustainability at every step in their supply chain.
 To accommodate these increasingly globalized value chains and complex procurement activities we, at Henkel, ensure a holistic supplier management process.
 Together with our business partners, we are further shaping our collaborative approach and driving this process forward.

-Expectations towards our supplier base
+Expectations towards our supplier base and binding supplier code

 We place the same exacting demands on our suppliers and business partners worldwide.
 We expect them to conduct themselves in a manner consistent with our sustainability requirements.
 In selecting and working with our business partners, we consider alongside key commercial and operating indicators their performance with regard to safety, health, environment, social standards and fair business practices as decisive criteria.
 This is based on our globally applicable Safety, Health and Environmental Protection (SHE) Standards that we formulated as early as 1997, thereby demonstrating even at that time our commitment to assuming responsibility along the entire value chain.
-Our Corporate Standard Purchasing continues to apply.

 Compliance with the cross-sector Code of Conduct of the German Association of Materials Management, Purchasing, and Logistics (BME) is also mandatory for our suppliers worldwide.
 Henkel joined the BME in 2009, as its code is based on the ten principles of the United Nations Global Compact and is therefore internationally applicable.
-Alongside our Responsible Sourcing Policy, the BME code also serves as the basis for contractual relationships with our strategic suppliers, who have either recognized the cross-sector BME code – and hence the principles of the Global Compact – or produced their own comparable.
+Alongside our Responsible Sourcing Policy, the BME code also serves as the basis for contractual relationships with our strategic suppliers, who have either recognized the cross-sector BME code – and hence the principles of the Global Compact – or produced their own comparable code of conduct.

 Cooperation with strategic suppliers and partners